theodorx7/cec-mqtt-bridge-home-assistant-app/README.md

 > If you have more than one CEC adapter connected, you may need to set the port explicitly to avoid picking the wrong one.

+## ⚠️ Volume correction
+Different AVR brands use different volume scales.
+It’s important to set the maximum volume value for your AVR in the settings; otherwise, volume control via `/cec/audio/volume/set` will not work correctly.

 ## MQTT Topics

 ### The bridge subscribes to the following topics: